Skip to Main Content

 When it comes to barrier applications, they are conducted using backpack spray systems that convert the liquid product into large droplets – 3 to 10x larger than a ULV droplet.
 The product is applied to vegetation (landscaped plants, foliage, tree lines, etc.) where adult mosquitoes like to rest during the daytime hours.
 Depending on the product used and the type of license the applicator holds, these products can also be used on hard surfaces around your property like foundation walls or fences.
 However, barrier products should not be applied on lawns, gardens, or any flowering plants.

-The Benefits of Barrier Spraying for Mosquito Control
+The Benefits of Barrier (Day Time) Spraying for Mosquito Control

 The benefits of barrier treatments on vegetation for mosquito control include: